 - Daily living skills such as personal hygiene and some housework

 - Computer literacy with the use of screen reading software

-Along with the above mentioned activities, everyday in the morning and evening and on holidays as well, the children in Head Vision Home study and practice regular study and other so many of extra-curricular activities such as, music, computer training with screen reader software, games/sports, danceing gardening etc. in the hostel.
+Along with the above-mentioned activities, every day in the morning and evening and on holidays as well, the children in Head Vision Home study and practice regular study and other so many extra-curricular activities such as music, computer training with screen reader software, games/sports, dancing gardening, etc. in the hostel.
 Listen to local songs composed and sung by the children at Head Vision Home.

-After one to two years of intensive training, students will be successfully integrated into the regular mainstream schools using knowledge and methods they acquired during the programme at HEAD Nepal Blind School.
-However they will be staying at the center until their grade 10.
+After one to two years of intensive training, students will be successfully integrated into the regular mainstream schools using knowledge and methods they acquired during the program at HEAD Nepal Blind School.
+However, they will be staying at the center until their grade 10.

-Compared to the first experience of a mobile blind school in 2011, a residential programme is more effective for the following reasons:
+Compared to the first experience of a mobile blind school in 2011, a residential program is more effective for the following reasons:

 - integration of older children in nearby schools can be easily supported.